chregu/cf-symfony-example/README.md

 [manifest.yml](manifest.yml)

-Actually, not really needed, but recommended.
+Not mandatory, but recommended.
 Saves you typing the same stuff into the commandline again and again.

+Be aware that env variablias from manifest.yml are not set in the composer install stage of the buildpack, see below for details.

 ## .bc-config/options.json